xregistry/spec/core/spec.md

         "type": "TYPE",                 # string, decimal, array, object, ...
         "description": "STRING", ?
         "enum": [ VALUE * ], ?          # Array of scalar values of type "TYPE"
-        "strict": BOOL, ?               # Just "enum" values or not.Default=true
+        "strict": BOOLEAN, ?            # Just "enum" values or not.Default=true
-        "required": BOOL, ?             # Default: false, from a CLI POV?
+        "required": BOOLEAN, ?          # Default: false, from a CLI POV?

-        "item": {                       # If "type" is non-scalar "attributes": { ... }         # If "type" = object
+        "item": {                       # If "type" above is non-scalar "attributes": { ... } ?       # If "type" above is object
-          "keyType": "TYPE",            # If "type" = map "itemType": "TYPE",           # If "type" = map, array "item": { ... }               # If itemType is non-scalar
+          "type": "TYPE", ?             # Type of this item,default is "object" "item": { ... } ?             # If this item "type" is map or array
-        }
+        } ?

         "ifValue": {                    # If "type" is scalar
           VALUE: {                      # Possible attribute value